 What are SERP Features (Rich Elements) on a Google SERP?

 Since its launch (in 1998), every time you use Google to search for something, such as your favourite artist or a shoe brand, it shows a SERP (Search Engine Results Pages) containing blue links to websites that answer your question.
 Over the last decade or so, alongside those traditional blue links it has added other types of (rich) content: videos, images, recipe cards, maps, Twitter posts… Anything that is not a simple Bluelink with title and description snippet is called a Rich Element (often called SERP Features or Universal Results).

 Rich Elements are enriched, often multimedia elements on the SERP.
 Examples of Rich Elements SERP Features are Rich Sitelinks, Video Boxes, Twitter Boxes, Image Boxes and Featured Snippets.
 These are more enticing for users, offer more information and take up more space than the basic organic Bluelink search results.
-So they really need to be a focus for any company or person that is using SEO as a digital marketing strategy.
+So they really need to be a focus for any company or brand that is using SEO as a digital marketing strategy.

 How are Rich Elements Different from SERP Features?

 There is no simple distinction between Rich Elements and SERP Features, as both are very similar concepts.
 The terms can mostly be used interchangeably, especially since Google has not defined an official term that is commonly used by both users and experts.

 Most people in the SEO industry use the term SERP Features.
 At Kalicube we prefer the term Rich Element since this term focuses on the item itself and clearly states that the element is rich (we could also say enhanced).

 Why Do We Prefer the Term Rich Element Over SERP Feature at Kalicube?